-When considering an investment in gold coins it is important to consider the premiums that you will pay over the gold spot price.
-For many investors it is more reasonable to purchase fractional gold coins more frequently, rather than saving up to purchase larger gold coins.
+When considering an investment in gold coins, it is important to consider the premiums you will pay over the gold spot price.
+For many investors, it is more reasonable to purchase fractional gold coins more frequently rather than saving up to purchase larger gold coins.

-The 1/10th oz American Gold Eagle coin is often the first choice due to its popularity.
-However, dealer premiums can often exceed 10-15%, sometimes even higher.
-Comparing premiums with the 1 oz Gold Eagle which you can often find with a much lower premium of 1% to 2% over gold spot price.
+Due to its popularity, the 1/10th oz American Gold Eagle coin is often the first choice.
+However, dealer premiums usually exceed 10-15%, sometimes even higher.
+Compare premiums with the 1 oz Gold Eagle, which you can often find with a much lower premium of 1% to 2% over the gold spot price.

 Fractional gold coins have been circulated as currency for hundreds of years.
-Since gold doesn’t degrade and last thousands of years, there are a large assortment of vintage gold coins available in the bullion market that carry a lower premium than their modern counterparts.
+Since gold doesn’t degrade and lasts thousands of years, a large assortment of vintage gold coins, which carry a lower premium than their modern counterparts, are available in the bullion market.

-The Latin Monetary Union (LMU) was an early attempt at unifying Europe under a single currency standard during the early 19th century.
-LMU coins were developed around the French Franc standard under Napoleon I beginning around 1803.
-The most common gold coin of the time was the 20 Francs Gold Coin.
+The Latin Monetary Union (LMU) was an early attempt at unifying Europe under a single currency standard in the mid 19th century.
+The most common gold coin of the time was the 20 Franc Gold Coin.

 20 Francs Gold Coins

-The 20 Francs Gold Coin is one of the most popular vintage gold coins that you can buy at a low premium.
+The 20 Francs Gold Coin is one of the most popular vintage gold coins you can buy at a low premium.
 Each is struck on a 21mm planchet and contains 6.45161 grams of .900 fine gold, which is .1867 troy ounces.
-The diameter of the coin is slightly smaller than a US Quarter dollar coin.
+The coin’s diameter is slightly smaller than a US Quarter dollar coin.

 The 20 francs gold coin was designed to be a stable and reliable unit of currency that could facilitate trade and store value.
-The majority of the 20 Francs Gold coins that are traded as bullion today were minted in France during the 19th century.
-They feature a variety of designs that include portraits of various rulers of France during the era, including Napoleon I, Louis XVIII, Napoleon III, as well as French Third Republic gold coins like the “Lucky Angel” and the Gallic Rooster.
+Most of the 20 Francs Gold coins traded as bullion today were minted in France during the 19th century.
+They feature various designs that include portraits of multiple rulers of France during the era, including Napoleon I, Louis XVIII, Napoleon III, and French Third Republic gold coins like the “Lucky Angel” and the Gallic Rooster.

-Its circulation was not limited to France; eventually becoming the standard coin across Latin Europe, playing a crucial role in international trade.
-After the creation of the Latin Monetary Union (LMU) was established in 1865, 20 Francs gold coins were minted and circulated in a number of different countries throughout Europe and other parts of the world.
-Other common variations include the Helvetia or Vreneli 20 Francs from Switzerland, 20 Lire Gold Coins from Italy, Belgian 20 Francs and many others.
+Its circulation was not limited to France, eventually becoming the standard coin across Latin Europe, playing a crucial role in international trade.
+After the Latin Monetary Union (LMU) was established in 1865, 20 Francs gold coins were minted and circulated in several countries throughout Europe and other parts of the world.
+Other common variations include the Helvetia or Vreneli 20 Francs from Switzerland, 20 Lire Gold Coins from Italy, Belgian 20 Francs, and many others.

-It is difficult to measure the number of gold coins that were minted by LMU member countries due to the extensive period of production and the number of countries that adopted the standard.
-However, it is clear that millions of these coins were produced over the decades to meet the needs of trade, investment, and currency stability in Europe.
+It is difficult to measure the number of gold coins minted by LMU member countries due to the extensive period of production and the number of countries that adopted the standard.
+However, millions of these coins were produced over the decades to meet the needs of trade, investment, and currency stability in Europe.

 As the value of paper fiat currencies continues to drop, gold coins can help protect wealth against inflation.
 The relatively small size of the 20 Francs gold coin makes it easy to store, transport, and trade.
 They are generally highly liquid assets, meaning they can be easily converted into cash when needed.